Skip to content

 OS-Linux

-Set the configuration flag to enable the Agent Proxy to access a Kerberos principal located in a keytab file, which is restricted to root-only read permissions.
+Set the configuration flag to enable the Agent Proxy to access a Kerberos principal located in a keytab file with root-only read permissions.
 Mandatory if AEMBIT_KERBEROS_ATTESTATION_ENABLED is enabled.

 Example: